learningwala/w/m/content/about-me.md

 - **Pedagogy I love :** I love working with Project based learning, Nature / outdoor education, Theater in Education and other experiential learning pedagogies.

-- **Innovative Learning Spaces:** I’ve worked with different types of schools, such as CBSE, GSEB, Ashramshalas, democratic schools, and homeschooling groups.
+- **Learning Spaces:** I’ve worked with different types of schools, such as CBSE, GSEB, Ashramshalas, democratic schools, and homeschooling groups.

 - **NGO Collaborations:** I’ve contributed to large-scale project implementations by partnering with a variety of NGOs.